chiefastro/wpautotag-plugin/wpautotag/readme.txt

 Major features in WP Auto Tag include:

-* Suggests a category for your post while you are writing.
+* Suggests a category for your post within the editor.

-PS: You'll be prompted to get a wpautotag.com API key to use it, once activated.
+Note: To get suggestions, you'll need an API key from [wpautotag.com](https://wpautotag.com).
 Keys are free and can be used on as many domains as you like.

+Contributions are welcome.
+This plugin's code is hosted in this [github repo](https://github.com/chiefastro/wpautotag-plugin).
+The code for the machine learning model is also open source and hosted in this other [github repo](https://github.com/chiefastro/wpautotag-models).

 == Installation ==

-Upload the WP Auto Tag plugin to your blog, activate it, and then enter your wpautotag.com API key.
+Upload the WP Auto Tag plugin to your blog, activate it, and then enter your [wpautotag.com](https://wpautotag.com) API key.

+== Screenshots ==

+1. Category suggestions within post editor
+2. Admin screen

 == Changelog ==

 = 0.0.1 =
-*Release Date - 10 July 2020*

 * Initial release
+*Release Date - 9 August 2020*